trevorlinton/universal-login/README.md

 * `SECURE_KEY` - This is used for encrypting oidc information for authentication codes and transit temporary info.
 * `REDIS_URL` - The redis for storing session information.
 * `SECRET` - This is used for encrypting cookies.

+## Testing and Contributing

+* `TEST_MODE` - Disables secure and http only cookies so it can be used on localhost ports via http.